gravitl/netmaker-docs/pro/pro-setup.rst

 =================================
-Netmaker Enterprise
+Netmaker Professional
 =================================

-This guide covers how to get setup with Netmaker Enterprise.
+This guide covers how to get setup with Netmaker Professional.
 For pricing,visit `our pricing page <https://www.netmaker.io/pricing>`_

 Get a License